benaubin/melodies/README.md

 a no_std, minimal allocations rust noise implementation, written for fun

-> hi. this is an untested, unaudited cryptography library wrote by a bored college student
+> hi. this is an untested, unaudited cryptography library written by a bored college student
 >
 > you probably shouldn't use it in it's current form.
 >